 Dr. Nathan Lavid is a clinical and forensic psychiatrist in private practice in Southern California.
 Dr. Lavid works with our clients in the areas of addiction, mood disorders and eating disorders.
 He received his bachelor of arts in microbiology and subsequently his medical degree from the University of Kansas.
 He completed his internship and psychiatric residency at the University of California, Irvine.
 He is a former faculty member at the University of Southern California School of Medicine, where he completed a forensic psychiatry fellowship at the Institute of Psychiatry and Law.
 Dr. Lavid serves children, adolescents, and adults in the Long Beach area and also testifies as an expert witness psychiatrist.
 For more information visit Dr. Lavid’s website at www.nathanlavidmd.com.

-Dr. Brown is licensed as a clinical psychologist in both New York and California.
+Dr. Temple has over 14 years of experience in the field of chemical dependency and is licensed as a clinical psychologist in both New York and California.
 She received her doctorate in clinical/forensic psychology from the California School of Forensic Studies at Alliant International University.
-Prior to obtaining her doctorate, Dr. Brown worked at New Found Life as a CADAC counselor.
-While in graduate school she obtained practicum experience at the Youth Guidance Center of Orange County.
-In addition, Dr. Brown was a member of the PMRT mobile crisis unit with the Department of Mental Health in Los Angeles County.
-Dr. Brown completed her pre-doctoral internship at Linn County Mental Health in Albany, Oregon.
-Most recently, Dr. Brown completed her post-doctorate residency at the Allendale Association in Lake Villa, Illinois.
-While at Allendale, Dr. Brown also worked extensively with young adults with Autism Spectrum Disorders and their families.
-Dr. Brown is currently working at New Found Life, as the Director of Therapeutic Services.
+While in graduate school, Dr. Temple obtained practicum experience at the Youth Guidance Center of Orange County, working with adolescents who were incarcerated for crimes committed due to drugs and alcohol.
+During this time, Dr. Temple was also a member of the PMRT mobile crisis unit with the Department of Mental Health in Los Angeles County.
+Dr. Temple completed her pre-doctoral internship at Linn County Mental Health in Albany, Oregon, and her post-doctorate residency at the Allendale Association in Lake Villa, Illinois.
+She has extensive training and experience in treating co-morbid conditions such as depression, anxiety, personality disorders, psychotic disorders, and trauma.
+Dr. Temple is currently working at New Found Life, as the Director of Clinical Services.

 Leo Booth is an internationally acclaimed author, lecturer, and trainer on all aspects of spirituality and recovery from depression, addictions, compulsive behaviors, and low self-esteem.
 He is a Unity minister, holds a master’s degree in theology from King’s College and is a certified addictions counselor and spiritual consultant to several treatment centers.
 Leo’s passion to help other recovering alcoholics and drug addicts compelled him to write his first book, Say Yes to Life, a book that has helped thousands of people over the years.